 “Thankfully, many parts of the reef are still in excellent shape, but we can’t just ignore coral bleaching and hope for a swift recovery.
 Short-term development policies have to be weighed up against long-term environmental damage, including impacts on the reef from climate change,” says Daniel Gschwind, Chief Executive of the Queensland Tourism Industry Council.

 On the west coast of Australia, researchers from the national taskforce are now also documenting extensive bleaching on the coastline and on offshore atolls.

 “The coastal area that I study north of Broome has huge tides, and we thought the corals there are tough “super corals” because they can normally cope with big swings in temperature,” says Dr. Verena Schoepf from the University of Western Australia.
 “So, we’re shocked to see up to 80% of them now turning snow-white.
 Even the tougher species are badly affected”.

 Map, images and aerial and underwater footage

-ALL images and footage are free to use but MUST be credited and captioned as specified in the ‘CAPTIONS & CEDITS’ file.
+ALL images and footage MUST be credited and captioned as specified in the ‘CAPTIONS & CREDITS’ file.